Nigar1209/berlin-poi-osm-pipeline/post_offices/README.md

 * **Applying NOT NULL Constraints:** As a final schema modification, a series of `ALTER TABLE ...
 SET NOT NULL` commands were executed to enforce that key columns could not contain null values.

 * **Final Schema Verification:** The script concluded by querying the `information_schema` to programmatically display and confirm the final table structure, including all column names, data types, and nullability constraints.

 ---

+## Next Steps & Potential Automation

+The `closure_periods` column, which currently exists as a raw text field, offers opportunities for future automation to enhance the dataset's usability and provide real-time status updates.

+* **Automated Removal of Permanently Closed Locations:** A future script could be developed to parse the `closure_periods` string.
+This script would identify entries indicating a permanent closure (e.g., by looking for keywords in 'info').
+By comparing the closure `from` date with the current date, the pipeline could automatically filter out and archive locations that are no longer in service.

+* **Dynamic Status for Temporary Closures:** The data in this column can be used by a frontend application to provide a better user experience.
+The application could parse the closure details and, if the current date falls within a `from` and `to` period (e.g., for a holiday or vacation), it could display a dynamic status like "Temporarily closed for holidays" rather than simply showing the location as closed.
+This would accurately inform users that the location is still active but temporarily unavailable.

+* **Scheduled ETL Pipeline for Regular Updates:** The entire data pipeline (Extract, Transform, Load) could be automated to run on a schedule (e.g., weekly or monthly).
+Since the source website is regularly updated with information on new branches, holiday schedules, and permanent closures, a scheduled script could automatically fetch the latest raw data, execute all the transformation notebooks, and update the database.
+This would ensure the data remains current over time, even though the exact update frequency of the source is not specified.

+---

 ## Final Database Schema